 In a country where the majority of population hails from villages, agriculture will naturally be a major source of livelihood.
 More than half a billion Indians work in the agriculture sector.
 The Green Revolution did bring a lot of changes in the ways we used to grow crops.
 But it was nowhere close to what Smart Farming did for the farmers of India.

-Smart farming introduced allowed many startups to ease farmers’ struggles and worked on an entirely different tangent.
+The introduction of smart farming allowed many startups to ease farmers’ struggles and worked on an entirely different tangent.
 Different startups work in different ways to help the agriculture sector grow to its maximum potential.

 In this article, we will talk about the most prominent smart farming startups of India.
 These startups have helped Indian Agricultural Industry in terms of supply chain management, better marketing and many other aspects of farming.